 But the Party: Elope, then Party

-I’ve talked elopements & intimate weddings up a lot, because around here I think they’re just the greatest way to get married.
+Around here, we think elopements & intimate weddings are just the greatest way to get married.

-But I often get asked, what about the party?
+But we often get asked, what about the party?

-So, enter our newest series “But the Party,” where I break down ways to celebrate your marriage with those who didn’t get to see you say I do.
+So, enter this new blog series “But the Party,” where I break down ways to celebrate your marriage with those who didn’t get to see you say I do.

 Some posts to look forward to: